-Family and Community Service is part of the department of Psychology, Sociology and Family Science in the Division of Behavioral and Social Sciences in the College of Humanities and Social Sciences.
+Family and Community Service: Family Life Track and Community Service Track are offered through the Divison of Behavioral and Social Sciences in the College of Humanities and Social Sciences.

 What makes an OBU Family and Community Service degree special?

-The FCS degree prepares people for a variety of people helping service careers.
-There is great flexibility in the application of the skills.
+The FCS degree prepares students for a variety of people-helping service careers.
+There is great flexibility in the application of skills.
 It is generalized training for anyone wanting to address the needs of families.
 It has application in ministry as well as the secular workforce.

 What are OBU grads doing with their Family and Community Service degrees?